Arctic shark possibly hundreds of years old found swimming south of Florida

 While the encounter marked the first time a shark of its kind has been found in western Caribbean waters, it may not be the last.

-Demian Chapman, Director of Sharks and Rays Conservation Research at Mote Marine Laboratory & Aquarium said said he’d buy some lotto tickets if they catch another sleeper shark in the Caribbean water.
+Demian Chapman, Director of Sharks and Rays Conservation Research at Mote Marine Laboratory & Aquarium, said he’d buy some lotto tickets if they catch another sleeper shark in the Caribbean water.
 But, if it happens, the team is ready.